AIoT-MLSys-Lab/AIoT-Survey/README.md

 https://sites.google.com/view/osu-aiot-seminar

 ## AIoT Papers by Topics
-Majority of the included papers are published at top-tier venues in the areas of mobile computing (MobiCom/MobiSys/SenSys/IPSN), networks (NSDI/SIGCOMM), computer systems (OSDI/SOSP/EuroSys/ASPLOS/ATC), and AI systems (MLSys) from 2016 to now.
+Majority of the included papers are published at top-tier venues in the areas of mobile computing (MobiCom/MobiSys/SenSys/IPSN), networks (NSDI/SIGCOMM), computer systems (OSDI/SOSP/EuroSys/ASPLOS/ATC), and AI/ML systems (MLSys) from 2016 to now.
+We will keep updating this list to include newly published papers.

   - [Sensing](#sensing-mobicom-mobisys-sensys-nsdi)
     - [Motion Sensing (Checked by MZ)](#motion-sensing)